AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 ## General Settings

-By default, Gantt Chart displays two columns: rows counts and names of gantt elements (tasks or resources).
+By default, Gantt Chart displays two columns: rows counts and names of Gantt elements (tasks or resources).

 ### Width